 Although perfusion technologists usually work in hospitals affiliated with large medical centers, they may also work in educational institutions as teachers or researchers.
 In hospitals, a chief perfusionist generally directs a perfusion team.

 The Texas Heart Institute (THI) School of Perfusion Technology offers a post-baccalaureate certificate in perfusion technology.
 The 12-month course trains students to use the cardiopulmonary bypass machine and other equipment associated with open heart surgery.
 In addition, students receive extensive instruction in cardiopulmonary function and extensive experience in the operating room.
-Graduates are eligible to become a Certified Clinical Perfusionist after they take the national certification examination, which is given by the American Board of Cardiovascular Perfusion.
+The Texas Heart Institute School of Perfusion is accredited by the Accreditation Committee - Perfusion Education (ACPE), and graduates are eligible to become a Certified Clinical Perfusionist after they take the national certification examination, which is given by the American Board of Cardiovascular Perfusion.

 Two classes are admitted to the program each year (January and July), with a maximum of 8 students per class.
 The deadline to apply for the January class is October 1st; the deadline to apply for the July class is April 1st.

 Download a copy of the application packet (PDF - revised February 2015) here.

 Course of Study

 Academic courses are held Monday through Friday during the day and some clinical courses may require students to be present evening, nights, weekends, and holidays.
 Students are also required to take call with a staff perfusionist for specific weeks during the year.